-Investments should be considered with several private partnerships (or a fund of funds) to mitigate manager specific, as well as deal specific risk.
+Investments should be considered with several private partnerships (or fund of funds) to mitigate manager specific, as well as deal-specific risk.

 d.
-Stage
+Stage and Strategy

 Investments should be considered across the life cycle of businesses.
 Within venture capital, this includes early, mid, and late stage companies.
 Buyout investments consist of small, mid, and large market firms, and may be in the form of traditional buyouts, growth equity, recapitalizations, or restructuring.
+Real Estate may be opportunistic, value added, or core, and should be diversified across region and property type.